torchbox/torchbox.com/docs/front-end/themes_and_modes.md

 An editor has an option to select a theme on each page.
 Selecting a theme on a page will change it for that page, and all child pages, unless another selection is made further down the page tree.

-There are currently 3 themes in use: coral, lagoon and banana.
-The CSS to set the theme is an html class of either `.theme-coral`, `.theme-lagoon` or `.theme-banana`.
+There are currently 4 themes in use: coral, lagoon, banana and earth.
+The CSS to set the theme is an html class of either `.theme-coral`, `.theme-lagoon`, `.theme-banana` or `.theme-earth`.

 ???+ note